zouhao510/netty_consul_rpc/README.md

 			}
 		}

-3. Run the server with zookeeper:
+3. Run zookeeper

+4. Start server:

 		RpcBootstrap

-4. Run the client:
+5. Use the client:

 		ServiceDiscovery serviceDiscovery = new ServiceDiscovery("127.0.0.1:2181");
 		final RpcClient rpcClient = new RpcClient(serviceDiscovery);